 The Case of Religion

 There was one major exception to the generalization that the tools of nationalism came from the British, and that was religion.
-Although missionaries working since the 18th century had been trying to convert Indians to Christianity, in general this conversion had not succeeded.
+Although missionaries working since the 18th century had been trying to convert Indians to Christianity, in general, this conversion had not succeeded.
 India remained a religious quilt, with a majority religion of Hinduism, but with a significant minority enclave of Muslims, Buddhists, and so on.
 As a result of this general refusal to convert, Indian traditional religious identity came to be defined as resistance to British rule.

 Traditional religion, then, become one of the fundamental tools of Indian nationalism.
 More importantly, it became one of the ways to turn it into a mass movement instead of an elite movement.
-Now, there was a flip side of this as well; since India was a religious quilt, religion could also be a source of divisiveness as well as unity, and that would become one of the great tragic ironies of religion and nationalism in Indian independence.
+There was a flip side of this as well; since India was a religious quilt, religion could also be a source of divisiveness as well as unity, and that would become one of the great tragic ironies of religion and nationalism in Indian independence.

-The result was a nationalism that on the one hand, was infused with Western political values, and on the other hand, was infused with a traditional Indian spirituality.
+The result was nationalism that on the one hand, was infused with Western political values, and on the other hand, was infused with traditional Indian spirituality.
 The merging of these two things—Western political values and an Indian spirituality—was perfectly exemplified in the figure of Mohandas K. Gandhi, both a British-educated lawyer and Hindu saint.